OctaDist/OctaDist/docs/index.rst

 Bug report
 ----------

-For reporting bugs in OctaDist, please submit issues on `OctaDist Github issues page <https://github.com/OctaDist/OctaDist/issues>`_.
+For reporting a bug in OctaDist, please submit issues on `OctaDist Github issues page <https://github.com/OctaDist/OctaDist/issues>`_.
 We appreciate all help and contribution in getting program development.